SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex2/README.md

 In this exercise you will thus learn how to consume an OData Service from an on premise system in order to fetch business partner data.
 You will then learn how to expose this data as a value help for the Inventory entity.

-In this exercise, we will ...
+In this exercise, we will do the following...

-  - Create a Service Consumption Model for the on premise OData Service
-  - Create a console application to test the OData Service call
-  - Create a Custom Entity and implement its custom query
-  - Expose your Custom Entity within your existing OData Service
-  - Add the Custom Entity as a value help for the field ProductId in your inventory application

 - [Create the service consumption model](#create-the-service-consumption-model)
 - [Create a console application to test the OData service](#create-a-console-application-to-test-the-odata-service)